Fancy Colored Yellow Diamond Buying Guide

 For yellow diamonds, radiant cuts may be ideal.
 While still brilliant, the depth of this cut can intensify diamonds with lighter colors, and bring out the best in gems with already beautiful color.

 Brilliant cuts reduce the color in these gems, and are less common.
-Importantly, certifications only report a cut grade for brilliant cuts.
+Importantly, grade reports only give a cut grade for brilliant cuts.
 If you’re looking for a diamond with a different cut, some additional research into the proper proportions can help you assess your next gem’s quality.

 Yellow diamonds are more common than most fancy colored diamonds, but are still rare in larger sizes.
 However, diamond pricing is based on the category that the diamond’s weight falls into, and prices per carat jump at these boundaries.
 For example, a 0.99-ct diamond will be available at a discount compared to a 1.00-ct diamond of the same quality.